Sara Rodriguez

-Sara Rodriguez (born July 25, 1975) is an American politician and former health care professional who has served since 2023 as the 46th lieutenant governor of Wisconsin, having been elected on a ticket with Governor Tony Evers.
-A member of the Democratic Party, she served in the Wisconsin State Assembly, representing the 13th Assembly district during the 2021-2022 session.
-In July 2025, after Governor Evers announced he would not be seeking reelection in 2026, Rodriguez announced her bid for governor.
+Sara Janelle Russell Rodriguez (née Russell; born July 25, 1975) is an American politician and former health care professional serving since 2023 as the 46th lieutenant governor of Wisconsin.
+A member of the Democratic Party, she previously represented Wisconsin's 13th Assembly district from 2021 to 2023.
+She was a Democratic candidate for governor of Wisconsin in the 2026 election, but withdrew from the race before the primary election.

 Early life and education

-Rodriguez was born and raised in the Milwaukee metropolitan area in southeast Wisconsin.
-She graduated from Brookfield East High School and earned her B.A. in neuroscience from Illinois Wesleyan University.
-Immediately after college, she volunteered with the Peace Corps and was sent to Samoa, where she served for two years.
-During that time she also volunteered with the World Health Organization.

-After returning to the United States, she continued her education at Johns Hopkins University, where she earned a bachelor's degree and master's degrees in public health and nursing.
+Rodriguez was born on July 25, 1975, in Milwaukee, Wisconsin, and raised in the nearby suburb of Brookfield.
+She graduated from Brookfield East High School and earned a bachelor's degree in neuroscience from Illinois Wesleyan University.
+After college, she joined the Peace Corps and served for two years in Samoa, where she also volunteered with the World Health Organization.
+After returning to the United States, Rodriguez attended Johns Hopkins University, earning a bachelor's degree in nursing and master's degrees in public health and nursing.